MahamatTech/CatSearch/README.md

 1.Go to google or any browser

-2. search for keyword 'cat'
+2.search for keyword 'cat'

-3. open the popup. the number of cas count should render
+3.open the popup. the number of cas count should render